-So, in honor of the MANY new high-heels in your closet, I've decided to try joining ‘em instead of beating ‘em.
-To that end, I'm sharing this six-step post high heel wearing recovery plan.
+So, in honor of the MANY new high-heels in your closet, we've decided to try joining ‘em instead of beating ‘em.
+To that end, we're sharing this six-step post-high-heel-wearing recovery plan.
 (It's inspired by iDiva.com and Occupational and Neurotherapist Dr Gundeep Singh.)
 Just don't forget to keep scrolling for a special workout to strengthen the muscles that take a beating when you rock those stilettoes.
 And for tips on preventing bunions with simple pedicure tools!

 Stretches for High Heels Recovery

 If your feet hurt after slipping off those heels (or even if they don't yet) make these moves part of your post-stiletto routine.

 This light stretch eases calf muscle pain.
 It also provides relief to the soles of your feet.

 How to: Sit on the floor and stretch your legs out front.
 Bend your left leg and keep your right leg stretched.
 Use a towel to loop it around your foot and then pull your toes towards your body, while keeping your right knee straight.